Minimizing Base Metal Cracking in Nickel-Based Alloys – Part 2

-The August 2016 issue of The LASERDYNE Interface included an article entitled “Minimizing base metal cracking in nickel-based alloys“.
+The August 2016 issue of The LASERDYNE Technical Journal included an article entitled “Minimizing base metal cracking in nickel-based alloys“.
 This article introduced R&D conducted by Prima Power Laserdyne specifically aimed at developing laser and processing parameters for eliminating or, at least, minimizing cracking during drilling of nickel based superalloys.

 Since this article was published, initial tests have been performed to study the influence of laser and processing parameters on the formation of microcracks during laser drilling of cast Inconel 792 (IN792) (Table 1).